And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 So what he did, he went out there, trust me, mark my words.

-This young man is gonna be tested.
+I know that this young man is going to be tested.

 That's as close as he can get to telling us something we don't know that he does know.